 Many high street mortgage lenders will still be unwilling to lend to you even after the IVA is off your credit file.
 As such using a specialist mortgage broker is recommended.

-Do you want to get in touch with a specialist mortgage broker who can help?
-Give us a call (0800 011 4712) or complete the form below to speak to us.
+Looking for a mortgage after an IVA?
+Give us a call (0800 011 4712) or complete the form below to speak to one of our experts.

 How to save a Deposit for a Mortgage after an IVA